input-output-hk/cardano-rt-view/doc/getting-started/node-configuration.md

       - TraceForwarderBK
 ```

-log message(s) sent to `cardano.node.version` will be sent to `TraceForwarderBK` and will be forwarded to RTView.
+log message(s) sent to `cardano.node.version` will be sent to `TraceForwarderBK` and forwarded to RTView.

 ### Define forwarder endpoints